max-riedel-phd/max-riedel-phd.github.io/_pages/about.md

 I am a postdoctoral researcher at the Leibniz Institute for Financial Resaerch SAFE, where I work on the three-year project Green Auto Securitization (GAS).

 My research interests are in financial markets, securitization and sustainable finance.
-My empirical studies cover both equity and fixed income markets, mainly focusing on Europe.
-I have published in internation finance journals, including <i> The Journal of Financial Economics, Journal of Economics and Dynamic Control, Journal of Banking & Finance.</i>
+I study empirically both equity and fixed income markets, mainly focusing on Europe.
+I have published in international finance journals, including <i> The Journal of Financial Economics, Journal of Economics and Dynamic Control, Journal of Banking & Finance.</i>

 You can download my <a href="files/CV_Max_Riedel_website.pdf" target="_blank">CV</a> and find more info at my